technicated/ts-enums/README.md

 Animal.duck().makeNoise() // quack!
 ```

-You need to use a function to create the prototype, instead of just specifying it as an object.
-This is needed for two reasons: the first one has to do with definitive initialization, and this will be explained now, and the second one has to do with generic parameters, which we'll talk about later.
+It is important to note that you need to use a function to create the prototype, instead of just specifying it as a plain object.

+The reason has to to do with _generic parameters_, which we'll talk about in a subsequent section.
+In brief, when using generics, you cannot declare the prototype as an object because then you have no generic type(s) to pass to your generic enum type.
+By using a function instead, the library is able to sneak in the generic argument(s) for you!

-You might need to define a method of the prototype using the enum type itself, but doing this will result in TypeScript yelling that `"your enum type implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer"`.
+However, this brings an issue: if you need to define a method of the prototype using the enum type itself, you will get the TypeScript error `"'your enum type' implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer"`.

 ```typescript
 interface AnimalProto {